readyready15728/misc/awakemud-notes.md

 * Pierre Belanger (first floor of CAT, southwest) offers work.
 * Elodie Marchand (first floor of CAT) offers work.
 * Etienne Marceau (first floor of CAT) offers work.
-* Dr. Seraphin Duguay (first floor of CAT) offers work.
+* Dr. Seraphin Duguay (first floor of CAT, southeast) offers work.
 * Marc-Andre Lavoie (second floor of CAT, northwest) offers work.
-* Commander Jean-Marc (second floor of CAT) offers work.
+* Genevieve Rousseau (second floor of CAT, northeast) offers work.
+* Isabeau Tremblay-Vinet (third floor of CAT, southwest) offers work.
-* Emile Marceau (second floor of CAT) offers work.
+* Commander Jean-Marc (second floor of CAT, southwest) offers work.
-* Genevieve Rousseau (second floor of CAT) offers work.
+* Emile Marceau (second floor of CAT, southeast) offers work.
 * Arnaud Desjardin (third floor of CAT) offers work.
 * Maxence Lafleur (third floor of CAT) offers work.
+* Frank Horrigan can be found at Mama June's in Norfolk.
+* The "shady character" can be found on or near Highway 60 in Virginia Beach but it can be tricky.
+* Marc Andre-Lavoie's tractor run involves a frustrated farmer on the highway in the north part of Tidewater.
+* Marc Andre-Lavoie's pier run really demands milspec armor.
+* Newton, the small time fence's operation is on the eastern side of the highway in the north of Tidewater.
+Newton operates much like the pawn shop in Little Chiba.
+* Emilia Nealon can be found during a run east and a little bit south of Fausto's Surf Shop, out in the water.
+* For Dr. Seraphin Duguay's run that involves a "dark humid hidden place", search just east of the old arcade in Norfolk.
+* Genevieve Rousseau's meddling reporter was found on Mermaid Street in Virginia Beach.
+* The mobs at the dog park for a later run from Rousseau must be dispatched very carefully (as must various other mobs encountered working for executives at CAT).
+* Doing anything for a CAT Johnson in the Grenada jungle camp is **extremely dangerous**.
 * **Indispensable 'ware for any character: smartlink, brain bio and trauma bio.**
 * I was able to sell a junked kayak by dropping and selling it.